• Skip to primary navigation

 Why Do Your Wireless Headphones Keep Turning Off?

 Have you ever experienced that you’re too engrossed in your music and suddenly your wireless headphone turns off?
 Or you remembered it was on, but then when you’re about to use it, it’s off.
 It’s a bummer sometimes, right?
 Even the best wireless headphones with solid noise cancellation and amazing sound quality can have this problem sometimes.
-There may be certain reasons why your wireless headphones turn off.

 Here are a few: